DexWinBet

 Layout Exploration 01

-It was important to define navigation patterns and information hierarchy before building new components.
-These layouts were Guerrilla tested for overall usability among research participants and internally.
+I defined navigation patterns and information hierarchy before building new components.
+I Guerrilla tested these layouts for overall usability among research participants and internally.

 WHY THIS DIDN'T MOVE FORWARD